 December 16, 1966 - August 29, 2020

-Played 18 Seasons in the NBA Mostly With the Portland Trail Blazers
+The 36th Overall Pick (2nd Round) in the 1989 NBA Draft by the Portland Trail Blazers

 Passed Away